About Bullying Claims

 Cyberbullying differs from other types of bullying because it happens online, via mobile phones, text, chat, or social media platforms, making it hard for the targeted person to escape the constant harassment.

 Sadly, cyberbullying is a severe behavioural problem affecting young people across Australia.
-In fact, the eSafety Commissioner reports that 44% of young Australians have had a distressing online in the last six months, with 15% receiving physical or emotional abuse or threats.
+In fact, the eSafety Commissioner reports that 44% of young Australians have had a distressing online experience in the last six months, with 15% receiving physical or emotional abuse or threats.

 Additionally, you can commence a defamation lawsuit when you can prove you have suffered serious harm due to defamatory content online.